Blood Spatter Analyst Salary

 When most people think of blood spatter, the pattern of the blood that is left behind in the wound is what comes to mind.
 These blood droplets have been affected by forces other than gravity, as they have been flung off of a weapon or sprayed from a victim onto a surface.
 Either way, they have been transferred to the surface.
 These droplets, based on their size and shape, can provide information about the victim’s position, the type of weapon that was used, and the amount of force that was used during the crime.

 On the other hand, blood drip stains are the result of gravity being the only force acting on the blood.
 It is possible for it to flow off of an item of clothing or a weapon, or it may fall from an open wound on either the victim or the perpetrator.
 These kinds of patterns can be used to assist in determining the path taken by the person or object at the time of the blood drip as well as the pace at which they traveled.

 Last but not least, blood transfer patterns happen when blood transfers from one object to another using a medium such as a hand, shoe, or piece of cloth as a conveyance.
 These could be the reason why blood spatter analyst salary is high.
 Their [analysts] official statements are very crucial to the case.

 BPA is probably utilized the majority of the time in order to validate or invalidate the statements made by witnesses or suspects.

-Although blood spatters analysis has the potential to be very helpful in determining where perpetrators, victims, and weapons were located during the commission of a violent crime, blood spatter analysts are rarely asked to make these determinations on their own.
+Although blood spatter analysis has the potential to be very helpful in determining where perpetrators, victims, and weapons were located during the commission of a violent crime, blood spatter analysts are rarely asked to make these determinations on their own.